zimmski/tavor/doc/format.md

 - **Global scope** which is the scope of the whole format definition.
 An entry of the global scope is set by the nearest token reference to the <code>START</code> token.
 - **Local scope** which is the scope held by a definition, group or any other token which opens up a new scope.
 Local scopes are initialized with entries from their parent scope at the time of the creation of the new local scope.

+Token definitions, who open a new local scope, inherit the global scope.

 To give an example the following format definition is used.

 ```tavor